 The name string for texture gather is GL_ARB_texture_gather.
+It was promoted to a core feature in OpenGL 4.0.

-L.3.67 Texture Level-Of-Detail Queries
+M.3.67 Texture Level-Of-Detail Queries

 Texture level-of-detail queries adds a new set of fragment shader texture functions (textureLOD) to the OpenGL Shading Language that return the results of automatic level-of-detail computations that would be performed if a texture lookup were to be done.